brian7704/OpenTAKServer-docs/docs/index.md

 ***

-There are installer scripts for Ubuntu, Raspberry Pi, and Windows in the OpenTAKServer-Installer repo.
+There are installer scripts for Ubuntu, Raspberry Pi, Rocky 9, macOS, and Windows in the OpenTAKServer-Installer repo.
 Other Linux  distros and OSes can be supported.
 The main requirements are Python 3.10 or greater, RabbitMQ, and OpenSSL.
 If you'd like an installer for a particular distro or OS, feel free to open an issue in the [OpenTAKServer-Installer repo](https://github.com/brian7704/OpenTAKServer-Installer/issues).
-There are plans for MacOS and Android installers in the future.
+There are plans for an Android installer in the future.

 ## Planned Features
 ***
 - Federation
-- DataSync
+- Channels/Groups
 - Pull data from networked SDRs (ie dump1090, rtl_ais, rtl_tcp, etc)
+- Traccar integration

 ## Supporting The Project